 Not everyone can paint a picture of a scene, but almost anyone can snap a photograph.
 It may not be spectacular, but it’s still a moment, captured in time.
 In fact, one could argue that photography is the most immediate of all the art forms, allowing us to almost instantly capture any moment.

 Art breaks the rules

 This does not mean what you probably think it means.
-A definite, if unofficial, factor of art is that it is one of the few fields where one can get far by breaking the rules.
+A definite, if unofficial, factor of art is that it is one of the few fields where one can get far by breaking the rules, with betting.
 Take, as an example, Picasso.
 “Paint realistically” the establishment said.
 “Shan’t,” said Picasso, and he became great.
 “Don’t use primary colours,” said the establishment.
 “You going to try and stop me?” asked van Gogh, and he started a new movement that essentially revolutionized the definition of art.

 Art changes the world

 Not all art needs to change the world, but every small work changes a person’s life.
 Even if a photograph only makes you think about something differently for a moment, that’s still a change.
 For example, in another article we mentioned a photograph of the shoes and glasses collected by the Nazis in concentration camps.